 In a few months from now Aussie Ben Woods is off to break a World Record: “Longest journey by bicycle in a single country” currently held by Prasad Erande who cycled 14,576km in India.

 Departing from Sydney and cycling around Australia to the most Eastern, Northern, Western and Southern points plus a detour to the Red Centre of Uluru, it’s a grueling 18,000km+ adventure, all for an incredibly worthy cause.

 In 2015 Ben lost his brother Jase to suicide.
-This trip is more than just a record attempt for Ben, it’s an opportunity to raise awareness on the harsh reality of mental health awareness in Australia, and to help raise funds for suicide prevention.
+This trip is more than just a record attempt for Ben, it’s an opportunity to raise awareness on the harsh reality of suicide in Australia, and to help raise funds for suicide prevention.